-Table 4-30 Wastewater treatment works assessment summary
+Table 4-32 Wastewater treatment works assessment summary

-WRC Assessment Discussion undertaken Phasing Implications Further Steps Acle.
+WRC Assessment undertaken Discussion Phasing Implications Further Steps Acle.
 Barford - Chapel Street.
 Belaugh.
 Diss.
 Earsham - Bungay Rd.
 Ellingham - Braces Ln.
 Forncett - Forncett End.
 Freethorpe.
 Hempnall (Fritton Rd).
 Norton Subcourse Pulham St Mary.
 Reedham.
 Sisland.
 Stoke Holy Cross.
 Swardeston.
 Load Standstill Adequate flow headroom for proposed growth.
-Minor changes to the discharge permit would be required to ensure no increase in overall pollutant load as a result of additional growth; however, these would be achievable within the limits of conventiona treatment.
+Minor changes to the discharge permit would be required to ensure no increase in overall pollutant load as a result of additional growth; however, these would be achievable within the limits of conventional treatment.
+Unlikely to be phasing implications in the short term (end of 2020) or longer term (2021 to 2025) as permitted flow will not be exceeded.
+Changes to permit conditions to maintain load input are minimalhence it is likely that current treatment processes are likely to be adequate.
+AWS will need to consider this as part of their wastewater planning and next business plan submission (2024).
 None required.
 Aylsham RQP A new permit would be required - flow condition would be exceeded.
 AWS have confirmed upgrades are planned between 2020 and 2025.
 Current quality can be maintained with significant changes to the ammonia and BOD limits, but these would be achievable within the limits of conventional treatment.
 Unlikely to require any phosphate treatment upgrades to maintain current quality.
 Compliance with WFD objectives are likely to be possible with no changes required.
 Limited flow headroom capacity - a new permit will be required early in the Local Plan period and AWS have confirmed upgrades are planned between 2020 and 2025.
 Early phasing (to 2025) may be affected whilst a new permit is considered by the Environment Agency and planned upgrade works are implemented by AWS.
-For each planning application from 2020, developers should contact AWS to confirm flow rates and intended connection points (via a pre-development enquiry) to demonstrate that the WRC car accept the additional flows.
+For each planning application from 2020, developers should contact AWS to confirm flow rates and intended connection points (via a pre-development enquiry) to demonstrate that the WRC can accept the additional flows.
 2025 onwards: the scale of process upgrades will depend on the target the Environment Agency would want to implement but significant investment and process upgrade may be required to meet BOD targets.
+AWS have identified upgrade improvements up to 2025.
+EA to determine permit required to meet regulatory compliance and inform scope of AWS upgrades.
 Barnham Broom RQP A new permit would be required - flow condition would be exceeded.
 Unlikely to be phasing implications in the short term (end of 2025) but a new permit will likely be required beyond 2030 (into AMP9).
 EA to determine permit required to